Chuen-Lee/TriCount/README.md

 Counting beetles made easy with TriCount

-Check out the app at: https://chuen-lee-tricount-scriptstrilit-37hlb0.streamlit.app
+Check out the app at [TriCount](https://chuen-lee-tricount-scriptstrilit-37hlb0.streamlit.app)

 1. Upload an image.